 This curriculum is designed to prepare students to be effective leaders in statecraft, national security, and foreign policy.
 It includes the study of all the instruments of power and how these instruments are integrated at the level of grand strategy.
 These include: diplomacy; military strategy; opinion formation and public diplomacy; intelligence and counterintelligence; psychological strategy; political action and political warfare; economic strategy; moral suasion and other forms of “soft power;” and effective leadership.

-The Institute’s curriculum exposes students to the full spectrum of international realities, including history, political culture, the practices of foreign powers (including those that exceed traditional diplomatic norms), current and potential threats, and the strategic role of ideas, values, and belief systems in world politics.
-In doing so, the Institute’s courses examine subjects that the academy, official foreign policy and national security culture, and their training centers, do not.
+The Institute’s curriculum exposes students to the full spectrum of international realities, including history, political culture, the practices of foreign powers (including those that exceed traditional diplomatic norms, such as aggression, espionage, propaganda, deception, treaty violations, weapons proliferation, etc.), current and potential threats, and the strategic role of ideas, values, and belief systems in world politics.
+In doing so, the Institute’s courses examine subjects that the academy, the official foreign policy and national security culture, and its training centers, rarely do on a systematic basis.

-The Institute has some of the best instructors in the world in their respective fields.
+The quality of instruction at IWP is enhanced by the fact that almost all its faculty members are scholar-practitioners with both academic credentials and high-level experience in the subjects they teach.
 These include ambassadors, senior intelligence officials, military officers, presidential advisers, and senior congressional staff members.
-Almost all are scholar-practitioners with both academic credentials and high-level governmental and nongovernmental experience in the subjects they teach.
-Each course is taught by a principal professor.
 Many courses have occasional guest lecturers, many of whom are prominent figures in government and the broader policy community.
 Several of the faculty occupy senior positions in government, but continue to teach at the Institute as well.